 When should I consider Regenera Activa or FUE Hair transplant?

 - Receding Hairline?
 Thinning Hair?

 - Tried Minoxidil sprays and shampoos – but not seeing results?

 - Cannot tolerate the side-effects of oral DHT blocker medicines?

 It Might Be Time for a Regenera Activa “micro-grafting” treatment or FUE Hair Transplant surgery.

 With the FUE (Follicular Unit Extraction) hair transplant surgery, the doctor uses a handheld device to punch small incisions around the hair follicle in order to harvest single hair grafts.
 Then, the doctor plants the harvested grafts from the donor area to the affected area where they can grow.

 What is Regenera Activa?

-Regenera Activa® is an advanced hair growth treatment that uses regenerative cells extracted from the “micro-grafts” harvested from your scalp to stimulate the other areas that are losing hair.
+Regenera Activa® is a hair growth treatment that uses regenerative cells extracted from the “micro-grafts” harvested from your scalp to stimulate the other areas that are losing hair.

 Regenera Activa vs FUE Hair Transplant: What’s the difference?